ChenDaiwei-99/LOX-Compiler/README.md

 - get familiar with the recursive algorithms

-- learn some nice coding habits.
+- learn some nice coding habit.